-Many communities in South Texas were originally founded as ranching and farming towns.
-My ties to South Texas agriculture date back many generations.
-Macedonio Vela and his wife, Mercedes Chapa, immigrated to South Texas from Mexico and established the Laguna Seca Ranch with land purchased from John and Salome Balli McAllen.
-The ranch is steeped in South Texas history as the first citrus orchard in Hidalgo County was planted at the Laguna Seca Ranch.
+South Texas history is rooted in agriculture, and many towns and cities were originally founded as farming and ranching communities.
+My own ties to South Texas agriculture date back several generations.
+My ancestors, Macedonio Vela and his wife, Mercedes Chapa, immigrated to South Texas from Mexico and established the Laguna Seca Ranch with land purchased from John and Salome Balli McAllen.
+The first orange trees in Texas were planted on the ranch, and the first citrus orchard in the Rio Grande Valley was established there.

 Today, even as South Texas becomes more urban, agriculture remains vital to the region’s economy.
 Crops grown in South Texas include citrus, cotton, sorghum and sugar.
 The region is also a hub for livestock production and is home to the 825,000-acre King Ranch.

 When I was first sworn in as a Member of Congress, I secured a position on the Agriculture Committee.
 As a first-term Representative, I was honored to be appointed to the conference committee which crafted the 2014 Farm Bill, and in 2017 my colleagues voted me Vice-Ranking Member of the full committee.